dzung-hoang/xvc-pico/README.md

 A special shoutout goes to https://github.com/tom01h for crazily improving the performance of this project - thank you!

-The pinout is as follows:
+The pinout is as follows (it maches the pin names of the target device's JTAG port, in other word - you DON'T need to swap TDI and TDO pins like you would do with the interfaces like SPI or UART):

 | Pin name | GPIO   |
 |:---------|:-------|